change-metrics/monocle/README.md

 The `config.yaml` file is used by the crawler and api services.

-If you want to crawl Gihub repositories, generate a personal access token on Github (w/o any specific rights).
+If you want to crawl GitHub repositories, generate a personal access token on Github (w/o any specific rights).

 Then create the config file `etc/config.yaml`: